signalfx/signalfx-agent/docs/filtering.md

 Sometimes it is easier to whitelist the metrics you want to allow through.
 You can do this by setting the `negated` option to `true` on a filter item.
 This makes all metric name and dimension matching negated so that only datapoints with that name or dimension are allowed through.
+You would also use this option to specify custom metrics that you want to send to SignalFx.
-The `monitorType` option is never negated, and always serves to scope a filter item to the specified monitor type, if given.
+The `monitorType`option is never negated, and always serves to scope a filter item to the specified monitor type, if given.

 Examples: